rokrokss/flyte/rsts/deployment/gcp/index.rst

 Create Organization
 ===================
-Use the following docs to understand the organization creation process in google cloud `Organization Management <https://cloud.google.com/resource-manager/docs/creating-managing-organization>`__
+Use the following docs to understand the organization creation process in Google cloud `Organization Management <https://cloud.google.com/resource-manager/docs/creating-managing-organization>`__

 Get the organization id to be used for creating the project.
 The billing should be linked with the organization so